permaweb/ao-localnet/README.md

     - ✅ Builds and boots.
   - `mu`
     - ✅ Builds and boots.
-    - ❌ Returns a 500 error when launching `aos` process.
+    - ❌ Returns a 500 error when launching `aos` process. _Error: ao-mu:POST_root Failed to send the
-      - _Error: ao-mu:POST_root Failed to send the DataItem TypeError: f is not a function_
+      DataItem TypeError: f is not a function_
   - `su`
     - ✅ Builds and boots.
 - ⚠️ Successfully launching `aos` processes on the `ao` localnet
   - ℹ️ Some of this code is not committed yet, but I currently have an error in the `mu` when launching `aos` -@MichaelBuhler
-- [ ] nginx reverse proxy, for hostname routing
+- ⬜ nginx reverse proxy, for hostname routing
-- [ ] DNS routing
+- ⬜ DNS routing
-  -  A containers should be reachable via `*.ao-localnet.xyz` domain names.
+  - ℹ️ A containers should be reachable via `*.ao-localnet.xyz` domain names.